-- Release a drive tray by pushing the spring lock to the right, then pulling the tray lever outward.
-The drive tray ejects slightly after you pull out the lever. - 2.
-Firmly hold the tray lever and pull the drive tray out of the bay.
+Release a drive tray by pushing the spring lock to the right, then pulling the tray lever outward.
+The drive tray ejects slightly after you pull out the lever.

+2. Firmly hold the tray lever and pull the drive tray out of the bay.

-Take note of the drive tray holes.
-Each side has three holes to fit different types of hard disk.
-Use two screws on each side to secure a hard disk.
+3. Take note of the drive tray holes.
+Each side has three holes to fit different types of hard disk drives.
+Use two screws on each side to secure the hard disk drive.

-Place a SATA hard disk on the drive tray, and secure it with four screws.
+4. Place a SATA hard disk drive on the tray, then secure it with four screws.